discordjs/discord.js/docs/topics/voice.md

 To get started, make sure you have:

-- FFmpeg - `npm install ffmpeg-static`
+- FFmpeg - `npm install FFmpeg-static`
 - an opus encoder, choose one from below:
   - `npm install @discordjs/opus` (better performance)
   - `npm install opusscript`